-In your reactions or on the forumMany of you are telling us about your misunderstanding of companies' unwillingness to do research and development for alternative energy solutions.
+In your reactions or on the forumMany of you are telling us about your misunderstanding about companies' unwillingness to do research and development for alternative energy solutions.

-In the article that follows is the former research director of Schneider Electric exposing his reasoning and enlightens us on the blindness that prevails in the labs.
-Especially tasty: do not care waste, our grandchildren will pass behind us to clean our m… s.
+In the following article, it is the former research director of Schneider Electric who explains his reasoning and sheds light on the blindness that reigns in the labs.
+Particularly tasty: do not worry about waste, our grandchildren will pass behind us to clean our m… s.

-Calculate the true cost of energy: a headache for all
+Calculate the true cost of energy: a puzzle for everyone

-In terms of power-to-care-cost energy provided by EDF (in 80% nuclear) is the best for home consumption.
-On the basis of economic reference, wind turbines or solar panels have no interest in highly localized.
-Their low power compared to conventional energy sources not worth the trouble to invest massively in these 'microénergies'.
-In essence, this is the conclusion reached after extensive comparisons, Michel Barrault, the consulting firm Guidance and former research director of Schneider Electric.
-“The speech will focus on energy, while one needs power at a specific time.
-And there, nothing beats the classic network.
-This does not prevent enjoying the diversity of situations to use the potential of local resources: wind, geothermal waterfall.
-And above all, we must save energy where it is most easy to do: in the heating and transport, ”adds Michel Barrault.
-Nuclear power, no rival in the home?
-That boosted more than a specialist ...
-"I prefer to consider the use of energy sources that produce little or no waste.
-Of course, today, the energy supplied by EDF seems most reliable.
-But what will happen when the electricity market will be fully open to competition?
-We remember the monster cuts in countries where this is the case ... "asks Bassam Ouaida, the office of Transénergie studies.
-Another issue raised: what about nuclear waste that can not handle today and whose storage is never taken into account in calculating the cost of this type of energy?
-From the perspective of Michel Barrault, such an argument can not succeed, "If we do not have today the technology to treat waste from nuclear, our grandchildren will, them.
-We paralyze us limiting our options for a matter of scientific knowledge at any given time, while looking ahead constantly. "
+In terms of power-maintenance-cost ratio, the energy supplied by EDF (80% nuclear) is the best for domestic consumption.
+On this economic reference basis, wind turbines or solar panels are only of interest in very localized cases.
+Their low power compared to conventional sources of energy is not worth the trouble of investing massively in these 'microenergies'.
+In essence, this is the conclusion to which, after in-depth comparisons, Michel Barrault, of the consultancy firm Guidance and former research director of Schneider Electric.
+“The discourse focuses on energy, when we need power at a specific time.
+And there, nothing beats the traditional network.
+This does not prevent taking advantage of the diversity of situations to use the potential of local resources: wind, geothermal energy, waterfall.
+And, above all, energy must be saved where it is the easiest to do: in heating and transport, ”adds Michel Barrault.
+Nuclear, without rival in housing?
+This is what makes more than one specialist jump… “I prefer to consider the use of inexhaustible sources of energy producing little or no waste.
+Of course, today, the energy supplied by EDF seems the most reliable.
+But what will happen when the electricity market is completely subject to competition?
+We remember the monster cuts in countries where this is already the case… ”, wonders Bassam Ouaida, from the research firm Transergie.
+Another question raised: what about nuclear waste that we do not know how to treat today and whose storage is never taken into account in the calculation of the costs of this type of energy?
+In Michel Barrault's view, such an argument cannot be accepted: “If we don't have the technology today to treat nuclear waste, our grandchildren will have it.
+We paralyze ourselves by limiting our options to a question of scientific knowledge at any given time, as research continues to advance. "